 The UltimateGPT settings page is the place to manage knowledge sources for your UltimateGPT bot.

 On the UltimateGPT page, you can import articles from a Zendesk help center or with a CSV file.
-UltimateGPT has its own search engine made specifically for the use-case and so UltimateGPT doesn't fetch data live from the knowledge base but instead imports the articles into the search engine.
+UltimateGPT has its search engine made specifically for the use-case and UltimateGPT doesn't fetch data live from the knowledge base but instead imports the articles into the search engine.
 UltimateGPT allows you to add multiple knowledge sources to your bot.
-This means that you can import articles from multiple Zendesk Help Centers, CSV files, or a combination of both.
+It means that you can import articles from multiple Zendesk Help Centers, CSV files, or a combination of both.

 By default, all articles from all your knowledge sources will be used by the bot to find an answer - but you can also build rules based on conditional logic which we cover here.